ibm-cloud-docs/cloud-object-storage/basics/multipart.md

 Most tools, such as the AWS CLI or the IBM Cloud Console, as well as most compatible libraries and SDKs, will automatically transfer objects in multipart uploads.

 ## Using the API
+{: #large-objects-multipart-api}
-{: #large-objects-multipart-api} {: http}
+{: http}

-Incomplete multipart uploads do persist until the object is deleted or the multipart upload is aborted with `AbortIncompleteMultipartUpload`.
+Incomplete multipart uploads do persist until the object is deleted or the multipart upload is aborted.
 If an incomplete multipart upload is not aborted, the partial upload continues to use resources.
 Interfaces should be designed with this point in mind, and clean up incomplete multipart uploads.
 {:tip}

 There are three phases to uploading an object in multiple parts: